emjyang/hospital_selection_2023/README.md

-### cx4242-hospital-selection-team-35
+### Hospital Selection

 # Hospital Selection Project

 ### Description
-This is the repository for the final project for Fall 2023's CX4242 Team 35.
+This is the repository for my final project for Fall 2023.

 The goal of this project is to produce an easily understandable application for choosing hospitals based on user-weighted criteria.
 Due to the nature of